 3) You know that if you eat less processed food and more fresh, whole ingredients, you’ll feel better, think better, and stay healthier.
 And the same is true for your dog.

-We take heart in the FDA report.
-It means that we are thinking the right way.
+But we take heart in the FDA report.
+That's because it means that we are thinking the right way.
 Focusing on health and wellness for dogs is our passion and our job.
-We’re vigilant in staying on top of the latest studies and the latest information.
+As a result, we’re vigilant in staying on top of the latest studies and the latest information.

 In case you read the study more deeply, we’d also like to remind you a few things about Get Joy food.

-- Get Joy is made from human grade ingredients, and formulated by a vet nutritionist.
+- Get Joy makes dog food from human grade ingredients, and formulated by a vet nutritionist.